ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamSDK/structs/Schemas.CollectionModel.md

   - videoCount: The number of videos that the collection contains
   - totalSize: The total storage size of the collection
   - previewVideoIds: The IDs of videos to be used as preview icons
+  - previewImageUrls: The URLs of preview images of videos in the collection
+  - additionalProperties: A container of undocumented properties.

 #### Parameters